meaghanince/meaghanince.github.io/README.md

             <section class="section">
                 <h2>About Me</h2>
                 <div class="about">
-                    <p><strong>My work lives at the intersection of science, storytelling, and strategic communication.</strong>
+                    <p><strong>My work lives at the intersection of science, storytelling, and strategic communication.</strong></p>
-                    I am a science communicator dedicated to bridging the gap between science and the community I serve.
+                   <p>I am a science communicator dedicated to bridging the gap between science and the community I serve.
 Over the past four years, I have honed my expertise in translating cutting-edge oncology research, including immunotherapy advancements and emerging AI applications in cancer care, into meaningful content that informs, inspires, and drives engagement among patients, donors, researchers, and policymakers.
                     I am committed to elevating research by helping communities understand the "why" behind science. <em>The future is exciting</em> and when people understand that message, it builds trust, inspires action, and helps accelerate innovation.</p>
                     <p><strong>Current Focus:</strong> Exploring the transformative potential of AI in scientific discovery and how to communicate responsibly about emerging technologies that will reshape research.</p>
                 </div>